jimscratch/Remove-WindowsApps/README.md

 # WindowsApps-Remover
-Removes WindowsApps + Friends from a drive if you reinstalled windows or encountered errors,
+Removes WindowsApps + Friends from a drive if you reinstalled windows or encountered errors.

 Remove WindowsApps verified safe, used, and created by Zezypisa.